 I hope it is OK for me to dedicate this blog to one of the original thought leaders in the biblical framework for teaching that we call Teaching for Transformation or TfT.
 As some of you may know, CACE has been partnering with the Prairie Centre for Christian Education (PCCE) in developing and delivering TfT to schools in the United States.
 There are over thirty schools in the implementation process of TfT, challenging themselves to adopt the core practices of TfT amongst their faculty.
 Some schools have even challenged themselves to think how TfT changes the way they equip their athletic coaches or how the Throughlines of TfT should shape high school prom.
 But this post is not specifically about TfT, it is a tribute to our friend and colleague Doug Monsma who was taken to his heavenly home on October 2.

-One of my most meaningful interactions with Doug was at a conference held at Dordt College in 2013, a collaborative event hosted by Dordt College’s Andreas Center for Reformed Scholarship and the good folks who make up the board of Christian Educators Journal (CEJ).
+One of my most meaningful interactions with Doug was at a conference held at Dordt University in 2013, a collaborative event hosted by Dordt University’s Andreas Center for Reformed Scholarship and the good folks who make up the board of Christian Educators Journal (CEJ).
 There were a number of excellent presentations (here is a link to the October 2014 CEJ journal that documented those presentations) but one that really captured my imagination, as I continue to wrestle with the ideas of teaching Christianly, was given by this wonderfully engaging guy from the Prairie Centre for Christian Education, Doug Monsma.
 Doug’s story was one I was familiar with.
 A story of someone who has been blessed richly with Christian education but also impatiently optimistic about how Christian schools can be better.
 And those 90 minutes began the first chapter of the Doug Monsma and Center for the Advancement of Christian Education story.
 If you would like to read more about Doug’s influence on TfT, please get a copy of the October, 2018, issue of Christian Educators Journal.
 Here is a link to a recent interview I did with Doug that is included in this issue.

 This unwritten but never to be forgotten story has lots of chapters, most take place in Christian schools around North America and a few take place in pubs where we would debrief after these trainings or presentations.
 This next story did take place in a pub after such a gathering.
 Doug, Darryl DeBoer (CACE Fellow and project manager for TfT), Matt Beimers (principal of Cloverdale Christian School) and I were conducting the post-game analysis of the day’s events and I suggested a formative assessment strategy known as “two stars and a wish.”
 It is a simple strategy were participants identify two positive aspects of a peer’s performance and then express a wish about what the peer might do the next time to improve another aspect of the work.
 When used in the classroom, teachers typically model this strategy several times, using samples of student work, and then students use the strategy in a small group or in pairs.
 I have also referred to this strategy, for those who give me feedback, as two flowers and a weed which tends to get a good laugh as we pull a few weeds.
 In the end, the strategy is helpful in improving my performance.